-The 25m beachfront infinity pool is beside a sunlounger-lined pool terrace with a fire pit.
-All villas, suites and Residences also have their own private pools.
+The 25m beachfront infinity pool is beside a sunlounger-lined pool terrace.
+All villas, suites and residences also have their own private pools.

 The spoiling Six Senses Spa Fiji has four treatment rooms, hot and cold whirlpools, a wet area relaxation deck, alchemy bar (where you can concoct your own unguents) and spa boutique.
 Treatments use traditional Fijian medicinal plants grown in the resort’s garden; choose from a range of Six Senses signature massages, antioxidant-rich facials and tropical fruit-infused body treatments.
 Take your wellness journey to the next level with personalised holistic programmes, including the Sleep & Resilience and Full Potential paths.
 There’s also an ocean-view treetop yoga pavilion and a state-of-the-art gym.